6 Most Common Side Effects of Scalp Micropigmentation

 Tattoo inks have been known to collect inside lymph nodes and even caused cancer scares, but if you notice this problem after your treatment, the symptom is no cause for alarm and goes away over time.

 Experienced by most clients, post-treatment redness is seen immediately after treatment and usually subsides within 1-2 days.
+It is completely normal.

 Some clients report that their scalp feels itchy or tight after their treatment sessions.
 This usually kicks in after a couple of days and goes away again as the scalp heals.
 This is caused by the natural healing process, as each micro-wound scabs and the skin exfoliates.